 Part 7: Conclusion

 Purchasing or financing a property is one of the biggest financial decisions that you can make.
 Though the process can be fraught with stress and worry, it makes sense to go that extra step to protect your finances should things not work out.

 Again, this guide is a solid overview of how to approach purchasing or financing property if you are a same-sex couple.
 It should help you to understand the process and will hopefully help you to ask the right questions.
 It should not be a substitute for sound legal advice from an actual lawyer.
 If you do not have a lawyer, we’ve included some links below that will help you to get help or to find an attorney in your area.

 This is the web space for Joan M. Burda at Justia.com, the attorney that we consulted with for much of the information in this guide.

 Gaylawnet.com is a clearinghouse for legal information that concerns the LGBT community.
 This link can help you to find a lawyer in your area who is familiar with LGBT legal issues.

 Lambda Legal is a national legal organization dedicated to achieving full equality for gay and lesbian people.
-This short .pdf guide will help you to ask the right questions when you are looking for an attorney.

 Have a legal question?
 Use this page to locate your regional Lambda Legal help desk and call them with your queries.